 Catch of the Day is my newest book of short stories.
 Like my first, it’s a mix of genres: literary, mystery and suspense, humor, even nostalgia.
-A psychologist recovers the lost childhood memories of her mother’s murder.
+It features “Eye of Newt,” the tale of a university professor who uses his knowledge of biology to plot the perfect murder.
+Other stories: A psychologist recovers the lost childhood memories of her mother’s murder.
 Two brothers must confront their childhood wounds at the bedside of their dying father.
 A man is forced to relive the worst moments of his life.
 A prominent scientist is hired to authenticate an ancient document that will change the history of the world.
 A discontented man surrenders his life to the crows that inhabit his neighborhood.

 I think of The Pieta in Ordinary Time as a “salad” of short fiction.
 From droll humor to creepy suspense to thoughtful meditations on life and death, the stories are vivid narratives meant to evoke a response from the reader.
 In one, a refugee seeks shelter after Seattle has been destroyed by a nuclear bomb.
 In another, a successful business woman must travel back east to visit her brother dying of cancer, after his cryptic message that he knows “how the oyster feels.”
 A third describes the life of a young singer and college student establishing her own identity apart from her abusive past.
 One story is the comic descent into madness of a home owner whose house is being destroyed by a malevolent woodpecker.
 In another, a priest hears the confession of a serial killer and is powerless to prevent him from killing again.
 One reviewer described the volume of 16 stories as “like a whole season of The Twilight Zone.”